blackscreen1-dl/bs1-ctf-writeups/osu-25/ssss+.md

 for i in range(len(c)): c[i] = int(c[i])
 ```

-now, we have all the odd-indexed values of the original polynomial in c! note that we are now out of the world of p, so all future things will be in terms of pp.
+now, we have all the odd-indexed values of the original polynomial in $c$! note that we are now out of the world of $p$, so all future things will be in terms of $pp$.

-but we still need to figure out what pp is to make the modulo any useful.
+but we still need to figure out what $pp$ is to make the modulo any useful.

-we can probably try using some facts about the lfsr function. note that one element of c is used to generate the next element. it follows the following relation:
+we can probably try using some facts about the lfsr function. note that one element of $c$ is used to generate the next element. it follows the following relation:

 $c_{n+1} = a^2c_n + m$, where $m = ab + b$

-hmm, we need a way to figure out what the modulo is, which would be easy if we knew both sides of the euqation. what happens if we consider the next term as well?
+hmm, we need a way to figure out what the modulo is, which would be easy if we knew both sides of the equation. what happens if we consider the next term as well?

 $c_{n+2} = a^2c_{n+1} + m$